ucfopen/Materia-Docs/_developers/widget-developer-guide.md

 Materia provides a standard score screen that will be fine for displaying scores and answer feedback in most cases.

 However, for more advanced uses a custom score screen can be provided.
-It's *just another* html page with some javascript, this time using `materia.scorecore.js` to talk to the API.
+It's *just another* html page with some Javascript, this time using `materia.scorecore.js` to talk to the API.

 ```html
 <!DOCTYPE html>